ooni/ooni.org/content/support/faq.md

 empower decentralized efforts in increasing transparency of internet censorship around the world.

-Since 2012, OONI has released several [censorship measurement apps (OONI Probe)](https://ooni.org/install/) and [openly published millions of network measurements](https://ooni.org/data/) on internet censorship worldwide.
+Since 2012, OONI has released several [censorship measurement apps (OONI Probe)](https://ooni.org/install/) and [openly published more than a billion network measurements](https://ooni.org/data/) on internet censorship worldwide.

 ### Why OONI?